GSA-TTS/identity-site/README.md

 ### Adding nested pages and subdirectories
 Currrently the site is organized hierarchically by topic, with each topic constituting a folder and markdown files within that folder constituting the individual web pages about that topic.
 You might want to add more pages nested under another page already contained within a topic level folder.
 To do this, do the following:
     - Create the child page at the same level as the parent page.
 This is so Netlify CMS will pick up on the new page.
-    - Add the following front matter fields to the child page: layout, title, category, child and permalink.
+    - Add the following front matter fields to the child page: layout, title, category, child, order and permalink.
     - 'Child' is to be a boolean value, and for pages that are children of other pages, this should be true.
+    - 'Order' is to be an integer value.
+This value functions as order does for the parent pages, it determines the display order of the grandchild pages.
     - Permalink should be set to the desired url.
 Since this is to be a child page, you'll want it to follow this pattern: /section/category/parent/child/
     - In the parent page, add a new field to the front matter titled 'children'
     - The children field is an array of the titles of pages that are children to this page